-History education is also attracting growing recognition as another critical element in an integrated school curriculum that recognizes multiple narratives and promotes critical thinking and empathy.
-Of course, history as a discipline has traditionally been and remains dominated by accounts of wars, military conquests, and contradictory and often dominant narratives.
+History education is also attracting growing recognition as another critical element in an integrated school curriculum that recognizes multiple narratives and promotes critical thinking and empathy.32 Of course, history as a discipline has traditionally been and remains dominated by accounts of wars, military conquests, and contradictory and often dominant narratives.
 Nonetheless, many peace educators believe that history instruction should be harnessed to advance coexistence, tolerance, and social justice.
 Teaching about peace by examining the difficulties of the past is seen as deeply related to the goal of building better societies and therefore closely linked to the goals of both civic-citizenship and human rights education.
 Despite agreement about the potential of history education for transformative pedagogy, consensus is scant regarding effective pedagogical methods for teaching about difficult issues of the past and what, in turn, needs to be removed from and added into history books.

 Practitioners generally agree that peace education will not have a long-lasting transformative result if history continues to be taught using outdated pedagogical methods and biased materials.
-Several USIP-funded organizations worldwide promote innovative and inclusive history education by engaging the formal and informal education sectors and challenging the established norms in teacher preparation and curriculum development in school systems.
-For example, Facing History and Ourselves, EUROCLIO, and the Al-Khatim Adlan Centre for Enlightenment (KHACE) in Sudan are all successfully engaging and influencing a variety of decision makers instrumental to reforming their national education systems.
-The work of these grantees is admirable for many reasons, including their ability to sustain dialogue among peace practitioners and history educators and to bridge the gap between various disciplines and approaches.
+Several USIP-funded organizations worldwide promote innovative and inclusive history education by engaging the formal and informal education sectors and challenging the established norms in teacher preparation and curriculum development in school systems.33 For example, Facing History and Ourselves, EUROCLIO, and the Al-Khatim Adlan Centre for Enlightenment (KHACE) in Sudan are all successfully engaging and influencing a variety of decision makers instrumental to reforming their national education systems.
+The work of In postconflict countries where daily intercommunal tensions and violence remain even when peace agreements have been signed, educators are increasingly turning to teaching conflict resolution skills as early as preschool and elementary school. these grantees is admirable for many reasons, including their ability to sustain dialogue among peace practitioners and history educators and to bridge the gap between various disciplines and approaches.